Un Bel Di (The Morning Show): Plot

 Bradley arrives in Minsk, Belarus, but is detained at the airport when she is suspected of being involved in espionage.
 Alex informs Celine and Ben about the Wolf River investigation, and Celine asks the staff to contain the situation.
 Chip also informs Alex that Bradley could be charged for lying to the FBI.
+After confronting Chip, Mia learns the truth about Bradley and offers to help.

 Desperate, Alex meets with Paul Marks for help, who agrees to leverage his connections with Russian oligarch Dmitry Ivanov.
 Mia, Alex and Paul attend an opera show with Dmitry and his wife to negotiate Bradley's release, but Mia overhears Dmitry expressing that he wants a better deal.
 Upon learning that Dmitry wants to obtain access to an AI software developed by Paul, Alex proposes that UBN license the software, despite the potential federal repercussions.

-Mourning his mother's death, Cory continues to bond with Celine, and the two nearly have sex; Celine is later seen searching through Martha's personal belongings for evidence related to the Wolf River cover-up.
+Mourning his mother's death, Cory continues to bond with Celine, and the two nearly have sex; Celine is later seen searching through Martha's personal belongings for evidence for the Wolf River cover-up.

-Leaving the opera, Alex is called by Chip, who informs her the deal has fallen through.
-As a result, Bradley has been formally charged with conspiracy, devastating Alex.
+Leaving the opera, Alex is devastated when Chip informs her that the deal has fallen through and Bradley has been formally charged with conspiracy.
 It is revealed that Celine sabotaged Alex and Paul's deal after receiving a tip from Paul's chief of staff, Amanda.
-Back home, Cory finds an EPA contamination report stuffed in a jacket, which details some of the events at Wolf River.
+Back home, Cory puts on his father's jacket, and finds an EPA contamination report for Wolf River stuffed in its pocket.